Bernie Sanders on Science & Technology

 What has Bernie done and what else does he propose we do to address climate change?

-That’s a great question that requires a long answer because there’s a lot to say!
-The climate change issue page has the whole lowdown on Bernie’s record on and proposed policies to combat climate change.
+The Climate Change issue page has the whole lowdown on Bernie’s record on climate change and the specific policies he’s proposing to combat it.

 Stem Cell Research